Our Core Team

 • Demi

-Demi is our financial co-Ordinator/Administrator.
-One of our home grown staff, she was a familiar face for our families.
+Demi is our Youth Support and Services Co-Ordinator.
+We consider her our home grown staff membere, she was a familiar face for our familier.
 She is an avid bookworm and natural organiser.
 Her cheerful personality is the first to greet you when you walk in the office and a staple to the office.

 • Claire